deeptavker/N-BEATS/mid_term_report.md

 #### 5. N-BEATS Code review

-##### 5.1 Building N-BEATS
+##### 5.1 Setting up and running N-BEATS model

 The `MAKEFILE` in the repository targets a docker-based environment for building and testing N-BEATS.
 However, we decided to do it without Docker as it has it's own time and memory related issues.
-We built N-BEATS from the source code using basic environment variables and figured out how to run various experiments.
+We built N-BEATS from the source code using basic environment variables and figured out how to run various experiments on Google Colab and on the console.

 Demon for running an experiment on a bash terminal using N-BEATS for the 1.3Mb M3 dataset which is manually downloaded and placed in `storage/datasets/m3/`.